mozman/ezdxf/docs/source/algebra.rst

 .. class:: UCS

-.. method:: UCS.__init__(origin=(0, 0, 0), ux=(1, 0, 0), uy=(0, 1, 0)
+.. method:: UCS.__init__(origin=(0, 0, 0), ux=None, uy=None, uz=None)

     Establish an User Coordinate System.
-The UCS is defined by the origin and two unit vectors for the x- and y-axis all in WCS, the z-axis is the cross product of ux and uy.
+The UCS is defined by the origin and two unit vectors for the x-, y-axis or z-axis, all axis n WCS.
+The missing axis is the cross product of the given axis.

+    If x- and y-axis are None: ux=(1, 0, 0), uy=(0, 1, 0), uz=(0, 0, 1).

     Normalization of unit vectors is not required.

     :param origin: defines the UCS origin in world coordinates
     :param ux: defines the UCS x-axis as vector in WCS
     :param uy: defines the UCS y-axis as vector in WCS
+    :param uz: defines the UCS z-axis as vector in WCS

 .. method:: UCS.ucs_to_wcs(point)